Homemade Milo

 Can I leave out the coconut milk powder?

-How to make cold milo?
+How to make cold Milo?

-How to make hot milo?
+How to make hot Milo?

 Homemade Milo Recipe